solidsystems/wp-qr-trackr/docs/maintenance/TROUBLESHOOTING.md

 - Ensure Homebrew and PECL are up to date.

 ## Database/Logging Issues
-- Double-check your `.env` file for correct DigitalOcean PostgreSQL and OpenSearch credentials.
+- Double-check your `config/.env` file for correct DigitalOcean PostgreSQL and OpenSearch credentials.
 - Confirm your database is accessible from your local or CI environment.
 - Review logs in OpenSearch for error details.